ademey/redux-scope-utils/README.md

 How would you approach this problem?
 Write separate `likes` and `followers` reducers, each handling their own action types (`INCREMENT_LIKES`, `INCREMENT_FOLLOWERS`, ...)?

+## Scoped Reducers

-The goal of this library is reducer reuse and we will use "scoped" reducers to do so.
+The goal of this library is store logic reuse and we will use "scoped" reducers to do so.
 A scoped reducer will handle a generic action type like `INCREMENT`, but only if the action has the proper `scope` property.

-## Scoped Reducers

-When an action is dispatched, the store's rootReducer (better name?) will be called with the current state and the dispatched action.
-The example rootReducer is created with `combineReducers`, which will call each child reducer with (relative?) state and the action.
+When an action is dispatched, the store's "rootReducer" will be called with the current state and the dispatched action.
+The example "rootReducer" is created with `combineReducers`, which will call each child reducer with the state and the action.

 The `createScopedReducer(reducer, scope)` function from this library will act as a gateway to our `counter` reducers.
 The `counter` reducer will only be called if a matching `scope` is included with the action.